OOCAZ/react-classification-banner/README.md

 ```

 The colors are automatic and if you enter an invalid value the banner will be black with red text

+# Downloading and Building locally

+You will need to run the `npm run build` command and then run the npm run build:cjs command and then you should be good to go.

 ## !
 Please note !
 The Banner will float over your other content and you will need to add a spacer of 25 pixels if you want all of your content to be seen!